-Wednesday, May 15 at 8 p.m.
+Wednesday, May 18 at 8 p.m.

+Scott “Carrot Top” Thompson has been making audiences around the world laugh for more than three decades.
+Since his debut on “Star Search”, Carrot Top has soared to success and become one of the most recognizable entertainers in the world.
+Since 2005, fans have flocked to his Las Vegas headlining residency at Luxor Hotel and Casino to catch comedy’s King of Props induce sidesplitting laughter with his current take on pop culture, music, and headlines of the day in a continually evolving show.
 The trademark red locks and the undeniably inventive use of props have vaulted Carrot Top to the level that most comedians can only hope to reach “Nobody can steal my act,” said Carrot Top, who constantly channels his creative genius to invent new props.
 With a dozen trunks filled with approximately 200 props on stage each night, audience members can count on not seeing the same show twice.
 “I love creating props that are relevant to whatever’s current – from a news headline to a song I heard on the radio.”

 All guests must be at least 21 years old to enter Theater or to watch shows at Bar 360.
 All tickets are sold with a no return or exchange policy.
 All schedules/times are subject to change at any time without notice.